-Many SEOs believe Google gives special preference to larger companies in its search rankings.
-We’re not sure if that’s true, but it is an opinion that’s out there.
+Many SEO marketers believe Google gives special preference to larger companies in its search rankings.
+We’re not sure if that’s in fact true, but it’s definitely an opinion floating around out there.

-Casting a wide net takes a lot of time and money…and especially so online.
-If you’re struggling to compete, narrow who you go after online.
+Casting a wide net takes a lot of time and money—and especially so online.
+If you’re struggling to compete, narrow down who you target in the digital space.
 That way, you can create content that’s highly relevant to them.

-And that means you’ll capture more interest.
-And getting more of that initial interest means you’ll convert more customers later on.
-Once you’ve mastered a certain niche, then you can add on another one.
+This means you’ll capture more interest, and securing more initial interest means you’ll convert more customers later on.
+Once you’ve mastered a specific niche, you can tack on another one.

-One of the great benefits of online marketing is your ability to speak directly to a select group of people.
-The advantage is that you can make the messaging more personal, and that always sells better (especially when compared to content from large corporations).
+One great benefit of online marketing is your ability to speak directly to a select group of people.
+The advantage is that you can make this messaging more personal, which will always sell better (especially compared to content provided by large corporations).

-There’s a huge opportunity for you to win trust right there.
-So…make sure you have at least a 4-star rating and 10 reviews.
+Therefore, make sure you have at least a 4-star rating and 10 reviews.
 The more you can get, the better.
-And if you’re a little short of the good rating you want, read the complaints to learn how to improve your business.
+If you fall a little short of the good rating you want, scour the complaints to learn how to improve your business.

 Can you compete with the big dogs?
 You bet.
-Just keep those 4 things in mind, and you’ll do fine.
+Just keep those four things in mind and you’ll do fine.